quantum-tinkerer/pymablock/docs/source/tutorial/jaynes_cummings.md

 ## Custom Sylvester's equation solver

-To use _Pymablock_, we need a custom solver for Sylvester's equation that can compute the energies of the subspaces using bosonic operators.
+To use {{Pymablock}}, we need a custom solver for Sylvester's equation that can compute the energies of the subspaces using bosonic operators.
 We need to define a `solve_sylvester` function that takes $Y_{n+1}$ and returns
 $V_{n+1}$,